MusicallyEmbodiedML/musicallyembodiedml.github.io/_pages/memlnaut/firmwares/PAF_Synth_POPR.md

 # PAF

 [Phase Aligned Formant synthesis](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=a560464f05a6a0e20e1a9b8e1f5584f83151587a) was developed my Miller Pucklette in the mid 90s.
 It offers methods for creating complex spectra that avoid common issues with subtractive and FM.
 The synth runs 3 PAF operators and a delay effect.
+Notes are shaped by an attack-release envelope, with release length controller by ML.
 19 sound generation parameters are controlled by the three axes of the joystick.

 ## Inputs